my-hangul/my-hangul-font/README.md

-# your-writing (my-hangul-font)
+# my-hangul-font

 ## Overview

-**your-writing** is a Python-based tool designed for generating user-customized Korean fonts.
-This project allows users to create personalized Hangul fonts using their own handwriting, addressing the limitations of existing digital handwriting apps which struggle to reflect individual styles.
+**my-hangul-font** is a Python-based tool designed for generating user-customized **Korean** fonts.
+This project allows users to create personalized **Hangul** fonts using their own handwriting, addressing the limitations of existing digital handwriting apps which struggle to reflect individual styles.

 ## Features